bpepitoneperez/Searchle/README.md

 Make api not callable from anywhere but searchle front end

-Possibly rewrite selecting new image/character logic to create a random list of every possibility with assigned days, and automatically do it again when the list is done
+Rewrite game creation logic to create the next X number of days instead of creating a new game every day

-Add lots more images and characters
+Rewrite api logic to ask for the current day from the client